 Penn State students receive academic advising from primary-role and/or faculty advisers.
-Students can find their assigned adviser's contact information in Starfish, the University's online advising platform, at sites.psu.edu/starfishinfo.
-Students will be assigned an academic adviser sometime between their new student orientation and the start of classes.
-If a student has advising related questions and doesn't have an academic adviser assigned yet, they may contact the advising center within their college of enrollment.
-The list of advising centers can found at dus.psu.edu/advising-centers.
+Students can find their assigned adviser's contact information in Starfish, the University's online advising platform, at starfish.psu.edu.
+An academic adviser will be assigned between the student's orientation and the start of classes.
+If a student does not yet have an assigned adviser, they should contact the advising center for the college in which they are enrolled for advising-related questions.

 Academic advising relationships at Penn State are initiated by students.
 Students are encouraged to meet with their assigned adviser at least once a semester and as often as needed to successfully plan and manage their goals.
 Students are encouraged to build a relationship with their assigned adviser to help them be intentional about the educational opportunities available.

 Academic advisers are prepared to: